groussea/opyflow/ReadMe.md

 OpyFlow : Python package for Optical Flow measurements

+Opyflow is a basic image velocimetry tool to simplify your video or frame sequences processing.

-Opyflow is based on openCV and VTK libraries to detect good features to track, calculate their displacements by the Lukas Kanade method and interpolate them on a mesh.
+It is based on openCV and VTK libraries to detect good features to track, calculate their displacements by the Lukas Kanade method and interpolate them on a mesh.
+This method is sometimes called Feature Image Velocimetry.
+It is an alternative to the classical Particle Image Velocimetry (PIV).

 The package contains also some rendering tools built with matplotlib.
 Velocities can be exported (csv,tecplot, vtk, hdf5).
 For flow calculations, the process is mainly inspired on the openCV python sample [lktrack.py](https://github.com/opencv/opencv/blob/master/samples/python/lk_track.py).

 Author: Gauthier Rousseau